mouton0815/aggregate-event-duality/README.md

 ![Transactional Outbox pattern](outbox-pattern.png)

-To match aggregate state and event, another table stores the latest _revision_ of the aggregate.
+To match aggregate state and event, another table stores the latest _revision_ of the aggregates.
 Every event in the outbox event table is annotated with the aggregate revision.
 The aggregate endpoint delivers the revision in header ``X-Revision``.
 ```shell